 How do I download mp3 files?

-How do I play the "Cylinder Radio" programs?
+How do I play the "Thematic Playlists?"

 Can I issue these on CD/use them in a film/remix them/play them on the radio etc.?